Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Two-point Correlators

-In this section we will see that the correlated quench procedure is indeed non-ergodic, in the sense that the equality of Eq. \eqref{eq:ergodicity} is not satisfied.
-For the case in question, for the ergodicity condition to be satisfied, we would expect $\overline{\langle O(t)O\rangle} = O_{\downarrow\downarrow}^2$.
-We can simply see that this equality is not satisfied using Eq. \eqref{eq:GSQ_ansatz}:
+In this section we will see that the long-time behaviour of the two-point correlators of the correlated quench procedure indeed deviates from the expected factorisation, Eq. \eqref{eq:factorising}.
+This can be seen using Eq. \eqref{eq:GSQ_ansatz}: